 To bust this expensive myth, our lab tests assess comfort extensively in multiple ways.
 First, using lasers, experts conduct body support tests for both male and female body types in back and side sleeping positions.

-Then, to see how comfort changes over time, they evaluate each mattress as new and after a simulated eight years' use, using a huge roller machine which passes over it 30,000 times!
+Then, to see how comfort changes over time, they evaluate each mattress when it's brand new, and again after a simulated eight years' use, using a huge roller machine which passes over it 30,000 times!

 Our experts also test separately for sagging and stabilisation.
 CHOICE members can check and compare individual scores for each of these tests in our mattress reviews.

-"If you like the mattress now and its comfort and sagging scores don't decrease much in the eight-year score, then you can rest easy knowing that you'll likely be comfortable in eight years' time," says CHOICE's mattress master Peter Zaluzny.
+"If you like the mattress now and its comfort and sagging scores don't decrease much in the eight-year's use test, then you can rest easy knowing that you'll likely be comfortable in eight years' time," says CHOICE mattress master Peter Zaluzny.

 CHOICE verdict: Myth sprung!
 Cash doesn't always equal comfort.